wp-plugins/bbpress-new-ui/readme.txt

 Closed and fastened themes are highlighted with a special icon (Screenshot 5)

 Many changes aimed at improving the use of the forum.

+New styles for categories: now they look just fine (Screenshot 6)

+The style for replies author (Screenshot 7)

 == Frequently Asked Questions ==